Featured Golf Course

 History

 In 1927 the Mizner Development Corporation went bankrupt.
 Clarence Geist bought the defunct corporation’s holdings which included the Cloister Inn and Golf Course.
-When Geist took over the property he immediately began work on reconstructing the course.
-He commissioned the golf course architectural firm of Howard Toomey & William Flynn to design two new 18-hole courses.
+When Geist took over the property he immediately began work on reconstructing the golf course.
+He commissioned the golf course architectural firm of Howard Toomey & William Flynn of Philadelphia, to design two new 18-hole courses.
 The architects designed the North Course, as it was then called, in such a way to fit all eighteen holes north of El Camino Real.
+Toomey & Flynn used the existing routing of several of the holes that Ross had laid out and incorporated them into their new design.
+Both the North and South golf courses officially open in January 1930.

-In 1997, golf course architect Gene Bates oversaw the reconstruction of the Resort Course, which included the complete redesign and reconfiguration of each of the course’s 18 holes.
-In 2016, the Resort course underwent a renovation to modernized and refresh while improving the overall playability of this historic course.
+In the mid-1950s, golf course architect Robert Trent Jones completed some minor work followed by Joe Lee’s much more extensive renovations in 1988.
+In 1997, golf course architect Gene Bates oversaw the reconstruction of the golf course, which included the complete redesign and reconfiguration of each of the course’s 18 holes.
+In 2016, the course underwent another renovation to modernize and refresh while improving the overall playability of this historic course.

 Today